pivotal/docs-tap/tanzu-build-service/tbs-workload-config.hbs.md

 To configure a service binding for a Tanzu Application Platform workload, follow these steps:

-1. Create a YAML file named `service-binding-secret.yaml` for a Secret as follows:
+1. Create a YAML file named `service-binding-secret.yaml` for a secret as follows:

     ```yaml
     apiVersion: v1